eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/ESS-Kit/page_adoption-view.md

 **Note:** For a top - down approach with IRS, an ESS incident does not have to exist in the form of the ESS Incident Data Model.
 The following parameters are sufficient for an ESS investigation:

-- Catena-X ID of the product whose supply chain is to be investigated
+- Catena-X ID of the product whose supply chain is to be investigated [Industry Standard KIT](https://eclipse-tractusx.github.io/docs-kits/next/category/industry-core-kit)
-- BPNS (Business Partner Number Site) of the company under investigation
+- BPNS (Business Partner Number Site) of the company under investigation [Business Partner KIT](https://eclipse-tractusx.github.io/docs-kits/next/category/business-partner-kit)

 Nevertheless an investigation should be triggered only for an ESS incident occasion - related search.